 Basically there are two reasons.
 One is about the kind of experience I was looking to have as a photographer, and the other is about the kind of experience I wanted to offer the viewer.

 Regarding the first point — what I wanted for myself — I’ve always valued the way photography gets me away from my desk, brings me out into “the world,” and makes me look closer.
 I love working for a picture — really working physically — because work is engagement.
 When you shoot with a fixed focal length lens (a lens that can’t “zoom”) you become more physically involved in the place where you are, you move around more, you experiment more, you struggle more, so you end up seeing more.
 When you know you’re not going to crop or retouch the image later, you work harder to get the composition right at the moment of capture.
 When you know you’re not going alter the exposure in post-processing, you become more attuned to available light and how you can use it.
-I chose a very constrained process as a way of maximizing my own engagement in the act of seeing.
+I adopted a tightly constrained process as a way of maximizing my own engagement in the act of seeing.

 Regarding the second point — what I wanted for the viewer — I’ve always felt that photographs can help people reconnect with the simple joy of looking around: a photograph can show you wonder of your own everyday world, it can highlight something that you too could see with your own eyes, if only you stopped and looked a little closer.
 But in order for a photograph to be effective in this capacity, it has to be more of a document than a construction, more of a record than a fantasy.
 If the viewer senses that the “soul” of a photograph was formed in software post-processing, rather than at the moment of capture, then that photograph loses its value as evidence — evidence of the everyday wonder that’s available to our unaided eyes.
 It can still be beautiful, challenging, important, but it becomes less persuasive as an argument for why we should all spend more time looking around us.
 It seems to come from somewhere else — somewhere detached from everyday visual experience.
-It loses the sense of connection to the everyday world that would allow it to be a persuasive advocate for that world and its hidden but still-available wonders.
+It loses the sense of connection to the everyday world that would allow it to be a persuasive advocate for that world and its hidden wonders.

 Yes, you could argue that when post-processing is done well, it’s transparent.
 Far from separating the image from everyday experience, editing can actually make the image more lifelike, can bring it closer to what the photographer observed in the moment.
 Editing can correct those things which the camera didn’t “get right” the first time around.
 But this gets back to my first point: editing opens a can of worms for the photographer, and as a photographer I preferred to spend my time outside taking pictures (and occasionally getting one “right” at the moment of capture) than inside, sitting before a screen and trying to coax a picture that wasn’t quite right into being better.
 Once you begin editing a photograph there’s a slippery slope — editing software can do anything — so it’s much easier practically, emotionally, philosophically, to avoid it altogether.